Pupil Parliament

 How it works – Meetings

 The Pupil Parliament meet once per half term with all Ministers in attendance.
 Suggestions can be placed into the suggestion boxes in classrooms or into the post box near the school library.
-Suggestions can be discussed prior to the Pupil Parliament meetings by the Primary Minister, the Deputy Primary Minister, Hansard, Speaker of the House, Mrs Noblett and/or Mrs Cain, as they will inform the agenda.
+Suggestions can be discussed prior to the Pupil Parliament meetings by the Primary Minister, the Deputy Primary Minister, Hansard, Speaker of the House, Mrs Noblett, as they will inform the agenda.
 At the meeting, ministers will discuss the agenda and suggestions.
 They will discuss feedback from previous meetings and set out an action plan.
 As part of the action plan, ministers may delegate to the relevant Departments to ensure that actions are completed.

 How it works – Feedback